by Debra Dian

 “Be careful.
 Bring both if you can.”

 Gladys and baby could do nothing but rest and wait.
-But she was at peace.
+But she had peace that God had heard her prayers.

 After a few hours, Greg returned with Mrs. Ellis.
 Doctor had gone over to New Town to check on some patients but couldn’t get home because of the snow.
 Mrs. Ellis went right to work taking care of the baby and Gladys.
 Then she took care of the household while Gladys and baby slept.